kaplayjs/kaplay/CONTRIBUTING.md

 1. follow conventional [conventional commits](#conventional-commits-guide)
    format.
 You can see how seeing the commit history.
-2. `npm run check` to check typescript.
+2. `pnpm run check` to check typescript.
-3. `npm run fmt` to format.
+3. `pnpm run fmt` to format.

 # Conventional Commits Guide